Libya (GNA)–Turkey maritime deal: International reactions

 The United States of America stated that the deal was "provocative" and a threat to the stability of the region.

 European Commission Vice President Josep Borrell stated that the agreement signed by Turkey and GNA creates an infringement for third states, and does not comply with the Law of the sea.
 The president of The Republic of Cyprus, Nicos Anastasiades aimed to create a diplomatic movement in order to nullify the GNA-Turkish agreement.
 He has also stated that this movement would not include military options.
 Greece lodged objections to the UN and expelled the Libyan ambassador in response to the deal, infuriated at a pact which skirts the Greek island of Crete and infringes its continental shelf.

 Although the European Union has consistently voiced strong support for Greece and Cyprus, internal disagreements among member states over how to respond to an increasingly assertive Turkey have hindered the bloc from implementing broad sanctions or taking a more forceful stance.

 In Germany, the German Federal Parliament (Bundestag)'s research service reviewed the Turkey-GNA maritime deal and found it to be illegal under international law, and detrimental to third parties.

-Israel's acting foreign minister Israel Katz announced his country's opposition to the maritime border accord between Ankara and Tripoli, and confirmed that the deal was "illegal".
+Israel's acting foreign minister Israel Katz announced his country's opposition to the maritime border accord between Ankara and Tripoli, and claimed that the deal was "illegal".
 The Israeli perspective offered by the Jerusalem Center for Public Affairs also comments that the deal does not give sovereignty over the claimed waters to Turkey and Libya.
 Furthermore, it states that the third states were kept in the dark regarding the Libyan-Turkish agreement, hence leading to questions regarding its legitimacy.

 In a Joint Declaration issued on 11 May 2020, Greece, Cyprus, Egypt joined by France and the United Arab Emirates, denounced the deal, arguing that it "cannot produce any legal consequences for third States", as it infringes upon the sovereign rights of Greece, and does not comply with the UN's Law of the Sea.
 Turkey called the Joint Statement hypocritical by "a group of countries who are seeking regional chaos and instability".

 In August 2020, Egypt and Greece signed an agreement, designating an exclusive economic zone between the two countries.
 The announcement was made at a joint press conference with the Foreign Ministers of the two countries, stating inter-alliance that the deal established a partial demarcation of the sea boundaries between the two countries and that the remaining demarcation would be achieved through consultations.
 The parliaments of the two countries ratified the agreement swiftly, and in October 2020 Egyptian President Abdel Fattah el-Sisi signed the deal, which was then published by the official gazette of the country.
 Turkey dismissed the Greece - Egypt deal as “null and void”, adding Greece and Egypt have no mutual sea border.